bradleyd/devops_for_the_desperate/runbooks/error_rate.md

 If you are reaching this page via your email alert, __Congratulations!__

-A runbook should have information to aide engineers when dealing with this alert.
+A runbook should have information to aid engineers when dealing with this alert.

 The runbook should be easy to follow and have a standardized format.